 If you have watery diarrhea that lasts more than a few days, contact your doctor so that your condition can be diagnosed and properly treated.

 It's not clear what causes the inflammation of the colon found in microscopic colitis.
 Researchers believe that the causes may include:

 - Medications that can irritate the lining of the colon.

 - Bacteria that produce toxins that irritate the lining of the colon.

 - Viruses that trigger inflammation.

-- Autoimmune disease associated with microscopic colitis, such as rheumatoid arthritis or celiac disease.
+- Autoimmune disease associated with microscopic colitis, such as rheumatoid arthritis, celiac disease or psoriasis.
 Autoimmune disease occurs when your body's immune system attacks healthy tissues.

 - Bile acid not being properly absorbed and irritating the lining of the colon.

 - Age.
 Microscopic colitis is most common in people ages 50 to 70.

 - Sex.
 Women are more likely to have microscopic colitis than are men.
 Some studies suggest an association between post-menopausal hormone therapy and microscopic colitis.

 - Autoimmune disease.
 People with microscopic colitis sometimes also have an autoimmune disorder, such as celiac disease, thyroid disease, rheumatoid arthritis, type 1 diabetes or psoriasis.

 - Genetic link.
 Research suggests that there may be a connection between microscopic colitis and a family history of irritable bowel syndrome.